CISecurity/CCPA-Docs/docs/Configuration Guide.md

 A version comparison result of "-1", indicates that the version check resulted in an "unrecognized format".
 Since the version could not fully be determined, accuracy of the results should be analyzed.

-\* In order to complete an assessment, CIS-CAT Pro utilizes PowerCLI which relies on ssh protocol.
-The CIS Benchmark recommends that ssh should be disabled.
-Organizations should consider the best management of ssh setting for the purpose of configuration assessments.
+In order to complete an assessment, CIS-CAT Pro utilizes PowerCLI.

 **Connection Strings**